eclipse-zenoh-flow/zenoh-flow/README.md

-# Eclipse Zenoh Flow
+# Eclipse Zenoh-Flow

-Zenoh Flow aims at providing a Zenoh-based dataflow programming framework for computations that span from the cloud to the device.
+Zenoh-Flow provides a zenoh-based dataflow programming framework for computations that span from the cloud to the device.

 :warning: **This software is still in alpha status and should _not_ be used in production.
 Breaking changes are likely to happen and the API is not stable.**

 -----------
 ## Description

-Users can describe a dataflow "pipeline" that should run on one or multiple Zenoh Flow instances via a `yaml` file.
-This file constitutes the entry point of Zenoh Flow.
+Zenoh-Flow allow users to declare a dataflow graph, via a YAML file, and use tags to express location affinity and requirements for the operators that makeup the graph.
+When deploying the dataflow graph, Zenoh-Flow automatically deals with distribution by linking remote operators through zenoh.

-A pipeline is composed of set of _sources_ — producing data, _operators_ — computing over the data, and _sinks_ — consuming the resulting data.
+A dataflow is composed of set of _sources_ — producing data, _operators_ — computing over the data, and _sinks_ — consuming the resulting data.
 These components are _dynamically_ loaded at runtime.

-The different instances leverage Zenoh’s publish-subscribe model to communicate in a transparent manner for the user, i.e. without any configuration or intervention as Zenoh is built-in.
+Remote source, operators, and sinks leverage zenoh to communicate in a transparent manner.
+In other terms, the dataflow the dafalow graph retails location transparency and could be deployed in different ways depending on specific needs.

-We provide several working examples that illustrate how to author components and the yaml file describing a dataflow pipeline.
+Zenoh-Flow provides several working examples that illustrate how to define operators, sources and sinks as well as how to declaratively define they dataflow graph by means of a YAML file.

 -----------
 ## How to build it

 Install [Cargo and Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Zenoh Flow can be successfully compiled with Rust stable (>= 1.5.1), so no special configuration is required — except for certain examples.

-To build Zenoh Flow, just type the following command after having followed the previous instructions:
+To build Zenoh-Flow, just type the following command after having followed the previous instructions:

 ```bash
 $ cargo build --release